 3+3 Pre-Law Program

-In Fall 2017, the Manship School of Mass Communication and the Paul M. Hebert Law School launched the 3+3 Pre-Law Program for undergraduate mass communication students interested in attending law school.
+In Fall 2017, the Manship School of Mass Communication and the LSU Paul M. Hebert Law School launched the 3+3 Pre-Law Program for undergraduate mass communication students interested in attending law school.
 This six-year program allows Manship students to complete both a bachelor’s and a law degree with three years of full-time study at LSU and three years of full-time study at the LSU Law Center.

 In order to complete the coursework required for a bachelor’s degree, students follow an accelerated, set curriculum for three years.
 Students still choose a concentration of Digital Advertising, Journalism, Public Relations or Political Communication.
 When students reach their junior year, however, those who meet entrance requirements may submit applications to the LSU Law Center.
 If accepted, students are eligible to begin study at the LSU Law Center during their fourth year at LSU, during which completed coursework will count toward the final year of the undergraduate degree as well as the first year of the law degree.

 The Manship School is one of only three colleges that offer a pre-law program on LSU's campus.
 Because so many of our graduates continue their education with law school and because so many mass communication skills are easily transferrable to the law field, this new program seemed the perfect fit for our curriculum.

 We encourage our students to gain real world experience through a variety of ways: